-UK production of many non-ferrous metals has been relatively small for many years and the only primary lead/zinc producer closed in 2003.
-Various smaller zinc processes remain in operation, manufacturing zinc oxide, or zinc alloys, but emissions from these processes are relatively trivial.
+The only primary lead/zinc producer in the UK closed in 2003, and since then the production of most non-ferrous metals has been very low in the UK.
+The large smelter site was a significant contributor to UK emissions of some metals before its closure in 2003.
+A number of small-scale zinc processes remain in operation, manufacturing zinc oxide, or zinc alloys, but emissions from these processes are low.